 38. Helps to reduce the amount of headaches you get

 On top of back ache and neck ache, poor posture can play a big part in headaches and, sometimes, migraines.
 In the short term, you may get a complete, or temporary, relief from it.
 For the long-term, the aim is to improve your posture which can consequently help to prevent the occurrence of headaches.
-Pilate exercises are not hard and can be very easy to pick up.
+Pilates exercises are not hard and can be very easy to pick up.
 Don’t cause yourself more migraines at the thought of a hard exercise!

 39. Can help with your sleeping and reduces insomnia